Samsung/tizen-docs/docs/guides/web/media/jpeg-exif-w.md

 Learning how to retrieve EXIF data from JPEG files is a useful content management skill:

-1. To retrieve the EXIF data from specific file, you need the URI of an image file in an absolute URI format (for example `file:///opt/usr/media/Images/tizen.jpg`).
+1. To retrieve the EXIF data from an image file, you need the absolute URI of the file (for example `file:///opt/usr/media/Images/tizen.jpg`).
 The `tizen.filesystem.resolve()` and `toURI()` methods can be used to convert a virtual path to a URI.

    ```
    var fileURI = '';